PRECIOUS-Gold prices firm on mixed signals on economy, trade

 By Sumita Layek and Arpan Varghese

-Aug 15 (Reuters) - Gold prices edged higher on Thursday as lingering fears over a global economic downturn and lack of clarity on the U.S.-China trade front kept the safe haven comfortably above the key $1,500 per ounce handle.
+Aug 15 (Reuters) - Gold prices rose on Thursday as lingering fears over a global economic downturn and lack of clarity on the U.S.-China trade front kept the safe haven precious metal comfortably above the key $1,500 per ounce mark.

 However, bullion’s gains were limited as investors took stock of mixed economic data from the United States, with strong U.S. retail sales offering respite to battered risk appetite.